 Panama City is known for its malls, so you can do an extensive shopping there.
-But for me it wasn’t worth it.
-Before I explain the reasons, lets check some malls and I will show you three of them.
+But to be clear just from the beginning: for me it wasn’t worth it.
+Before I explain the reasons, let’s check three malls in Panama City.
 But first of all you should know that the prices in Panama are usually displayed excluding VAT.
 When you are from the United States, it is nothing new for you.
-But if you are for example from Europe, you need to keep it in mind.
+But if you are, for example from Europe, you need to keep it in mind.

 This mall is located in the bank district opposite of the Hard Rock Hotel Megapolis (Avenida Balboa).

 The good news is that when you check in at the Hard Rock Hotel, you can go to the mall through a glass overpass from the hotel.
-Although in the bank district, this mall is not frequented very much even at the weekend so the plus point of this is, that you don´t need to make your way through the crowd.
-You will find here all typical stores and a food court in 4 floors you know from your home.
+Although in the bank district, this mall is not frequented very much even at the weekend.
+So the plus point of this mall is that you don´t need to make your way through the crowd.
+You will find here all typical stores and a food court in 4 floors you maybe know from your home country.

 But my feeling was, that here were fewer visitors than in the Multicentro Mall.
-Admitted, we´ve been at Multiplaza during the week at the early afternoon so I don´t know if there are much visitors at the evening or at the weekend.
-Also, it might be that it seeds to be fewer visitors than in the Multicentro Mall because the Multiplaza Pacific Mall is bigger and the visitors might spread more.
+Admitted, we’ve been at Multiplaza during the week at the early afternoon so I don’t know if there are much visitors at the evening or at the weekend.
+Also, it might be that it just seems to be fewer visitors than in the Multicentro Mall because the Multiplaza Pacific Mall is bigger and the visitors might spread more.

 The last mall I would like to mention is the Ocean Mall.
 We haven´t been there but nevertheless you might be interested on this place.
 But please note, that this mall is located pretty outside in the east of Panama City.
 So if you live in a hotel in the bank district, it might be too far away for you.